DBinaghi/plugin-LimitVisibilityToOwn/README.md

 ## Description

-This Omeka Classic plugin allows to limit, while in Admin mode, the visibility of Items and/or Collections to just the ones the user have contributed.
+Plugin for Omeka Classic.
+Once installed and activated, allows to limit, while in Admin mode, the visibility of Items and/or Collections to just the ones the user have contributed.
 Visibility rights are allocated by user role.

 Please note: this plugin does not restrict access to Items or Collections, so anybody using a direct URL or a specific plugin (as Collection Tree, for instance) will still be able to display the targeted Item or Collection.